-The bullsnake is listed as a species of Special Concern in Minnesota.
+The bullsnake is listed as a species of Special Concern and a Species in Greatest Conservation Need in Minnesota.

-Generally, sandy areas that allow burrowing and contain many mammal burrows are areas bullsnakes live.
+Generally, bullsnakes live in sandy areas that allow burrowing and contain many mammal burrows.
 Bullsnakes favor open prairies, especially in the northern and central parts of their Minnesota range.
-Bluff lands and open, grassy meadows bordered by woodland are home to many southern Minnesota bullsnakes.
+Blufflands and open, grassy meadows bordered by woodland are home to many southern Minnesota bullsnakes.

-Bullsnakes emerge from hibernation in late April.
+Bullsnakes emerge from winter dormancy in late April.
 They can be found sunning themselves on top of gopher mounds just outside the opening of the burrow where they spent the winter.

 They breed in May; the males may combat with one another for a female.
 I have observed two males courting a single female in Hennepin County, MN.
 One male appeared to be close to copulation a few times, but the larger male seemed only interested in keeping the other from breeding as he forfeited advantages a few times.
 Generally, the male crawls alongside and over the female, making rhythmic motions with his body.
 Just before copulation, the male may grasp the female's head or neck in his mouth.
 Sometimes, copulation can become quite violent, both snakes wrapping about each other.
 Copulation may take from several minutes to hours.